Japanese knotweed: what you need to know

-Japanese knotweed offences under this Act are enforced by the police and local authority.
+Japanese knotweed offences under this Act are enforced by the police.
 Therefore, if you see somebody causing the spread of Japanese knotweed, you should contact your local police station.

 If you need more information on section 14 refer to the guidance produced by DEFRA and Welsh Government.

 Anti-social Behaviour, Crime and Policing Act 2014

 Community Protection Notices can be issued by local councils or the police under the Anti-social Behaviour Crime and Policing Act 2014.
 These notices can be issued to individuals or organisations to compel them to control invasive species in situations where they are having a detrimental effect on the quality of life of others.

 NRW does not issue these notices.
 Contact your local authority or the police if you require more information.
 Further guidance can also be found on the Home Office website.